SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/about.md

-The [FIRST Robotics Competition (FRC)](http://www.firstinspires.org/robotics/frc) is an annual competition that brings together robotics teams from all around the world to compete with and against each other in order to win.
+The [FIRST Robotics Competition (FRC)](http://www.firstinspires.org/robotics/frc) is an annual competition that brings together robotics teams from all around the world to compete with and against each other.
 For every season, a challenge is set forth and each team is given six weeks to construct a functional robot in order to fulfill the challenge requirements.
 Dubbed as the "hardest fun you'll ever have," FRC is a challenging and exciting opportunity for high school